-Academic Officer: Vice Provost - Academic Personnel and Programs

-Academic Office: APP - Academic Personnel and Programs

-Student Officer: VP - Student Affairs

-Student Office: SA - Student Affairs

-Staff Officer: VP - Human Resources

-Staff Office: HR - Human Resources

-Issuance Date: 1/1/16

-Effective Date: 1/1/16

-Last Review Date 6/7/15

-Scope: This Policy applies to all University employees as well as undergraduate, graduate, and professional students (hereafter referred to as "students").
-The policy applies at all University campuses, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, Agriculture and Natural Resources, and to all University programs and activities.
+Responsible Officer: Systemwide Title IX Coordinator Responsible Office: Systemwide Title IX Office Issuance Date: 1/1/2016 Effective Date: 1/1/2016 Last Review Date: 9/1/2017 Scope: This Policy applies to all University employees as well as undergraduate, graduate, and professional students (hereafter referred to as "students").
+The Policy applies at all University campuses, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, Agriculture and Natural Resources, and to all University programs and activities.

 For assistance with incidents of sexual violence, sexual harassment, dating violence, domestic violence, and stalking, please contact your Title IX Officer.
 If you are a student and desire confidential assistance contact your local CARE Advocate.
-Local resource information can be found at http://sexualviolence.universityofcalifornia.edu/get-help/index.html.
+Local resource information can be found at Sexual Violence Prevention and Response